-Earthborn paints are one of the safest types of paint you can use, containing virtually zero VOC content and being free from nasty smells and emissions.
-Our Claypaint and Lifestyle Emulsion have Ecolabel accreditation and all our interior paints are certified as being safe to use on children’s furniture and toys, carrying the Safety of Toys Standard (EN71:3).
+We know that keeping you and your baby safe is top priority, which is why we have made sure that our Claypaint and Lifestyle Emulsion have Ecolabel accreditation and all our interior paints are certified as being safe to use on children’s furniture and toys, carrying the Safety of Toys Standard (EN71:3).

-Claypaint has many other beneficial properties:
+Other than coming in 84 beautiful shades, Claypaint has so many other beneficial properties:

 As well as choosing paints that are safe to use, there are a few other precautions to take if tackling a DIY project when pregnant: